11x-dev/hint-feature-part-1/README.md

 2. Clicking the hint button shows a green square mark on the Go board (Goban) where the correct next move(s) should be
 3. Clicking on the Goban when a hint is showing will automatically clear the hint mark(s)
 4. Clicking the hint button when hints are showing clears the hint mark(s)
-5. Navigating to a different problem/puzzle with the back/next buttons removes the hint marks
+5. Navigating to a different problem with the back/next buttons when the hints were showing properly removes the hint marks
+6. When the hint button is clicked, and we navigate to a different problem with the next/back buttons, clicking the hint button ONCE shows the hints (instead of needing to click the hint button twice)

 A properly implemented hint feature will work like the hint feature does on [kidsgoserver.com](https://kidsgoserver.com/learn-to-play/8/problems/capturing/1)